The Struggles Surrounding Reconstruction

 Lincoln and Secretary of State William Seward discussed Reconstruction at a peace conference with Confederacy representatives, including Vice-president Alexander Stephens, at Hampton Roads, Va., on Feb.
 3, 1865.
 The conference resolve none of the issues for which the war was being fought, but Lincoln had served notice that he intended some form of readmittance on relatively peaceful terms, once the war had ended.

 The election of 1877 resulted in the presidency of Rutherford B. Hayes, who agreed to remove federal troops from all remaining occupied states.
 In effect, Reconstruction ended then.
-During the preceding 15 years, though, Congress had passed and the country had ratified the Thirteenth, Fourteenth, and Fifteenth Amendments, abolishing slavery, extending Fifth Amendment rights to residents of the states, and guaranteeing voting rights for all (male) citizens.
+During the preceding 15 years, though, Congress had passed and the country had ratified the Thirteenth Amendment, the Fourteenth Amendment, and the Fifteenth Amendment, abolishing slavery, extending Fifth Amendment rights to residents of the states, and guaranteeing voting rights for all (male) citizens.

 Another goal of Reconstruction was to rebuild the economy of the Southern states, most of which had suffered dramatically during the Civil War.
 Most of the battles had taken place on Southern soil, and the resulting devastation, marked especially by the "March to the Sea" and other campaigns of destruction by General William T. Sherman, had left the South depressed in economics and population.
 Industries and farms were in ruins, the population of people and livestock was depleted, transportation was disrupted, money was nearly worthless and people had long resorted to barter, and among the thousands of buildings razed or damaged were courthouses containing legal records.
 Among the things that all in the North agreed on was the need to restore the South to its former economic potential.
 One main result of this was a transition from slavery to sharecropping.
 Another was the massive undertaking to restore the roads, bridges, canals, and railway lines that criss-crossed the South.